eraybasar/pesdk-docs/_guides/android/v5/features/camera.md

 ![{{page.title}} tool]({{ site.baseurl }}/assets/images/guides/{{page.platform}}/{{page.version}}/{{page.title | downcase}}.jpg){: height="400px" .center-image}

-The PhotoEditor SDK offers a lightning fast camera implementation for iOS to complement your editor, featuring all essential camera components as well as live filters.
+The PhotoEditor SDK offers a lightning fast camera implementation for Android to complement your editor, featuring all essential camera components as well as live filters.

 In order to use our camera, you need to instantiate a [`CameraPreviewActivity`]({{site.baseurl}}/apidocs/{{page.platform}}/{{page.version}}/ly/img/android/ui/activities/CameraPreviewActivity.html) using a [`CameraPreviewBuilder`]({{site.baseurl}}/apidocs/{{page.platform}}/{{page.version}}/ly/img/android/ui/activities/CameraPreviewBuilder.html) and present it.
 You can configure the camera to fit your needs by passing a `SettingsList` object to the builder.
 If no configuration is passed, the default setup is passed: